LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ## Code to Change

-In this section, we will modify certain constant variables in the pre-written code within the Jupyter notebook.
-This ensures that we create our own environment for the SageMaker job.
+In this section, we will modify pre-written code within the Jupyter notebook to make it work in our ev

 ### 1. Modify Region, Student ID, and Bucket Name